Maine Boats, Homes & Harbors Show - Small-Boat Love-In

 WHAT'S IT ALL ABOUT?
 New boats, old boats, spiffy boats, restored boats — all will be on display.
 You can meet other owners, show off your own boat, see the newest models, and tour the rest of the show.
 Awards will be given in various categories.

 HOW CAN I JOIN IN THE FUN?
-If you plan to bring your boat*, please click here to register.
+Registration will open in the spring of 2018.
 If you exhibit your boat for the weekend you will receive 4 complimentary passes to the show.
 Additional weekend passes are available for $15 each (free admission for kids 12 and under) *See below for specific details about bringing your boat by road.

 DO I HAVE TO STAY ALL WEEKEND?
 Of course we’d love to have your boat on display as long as possible.
 We do understand that some participants can only commit to one or two days at the show, and that's fine too.
 However, please note that once your boat is on the show site, it must remain there for the entire day.
 The show officially closes at 5 p.m. on Friday and Saturday, and 4 p.m. on Sunday.
 It takes a bit of time to clear the site of pedestrians after those hours, so you won't be able to leave show grounds for about an hour after closing time.
 Please plan accordingly.